Highwire: Global Component System Overhaul

 }

 I didn't want to be the sole enforcer of the new component system.
-To drive adoption across the org, I focused on internal education and tooling.
+To drive adoption, I focused on education and tooling.

 Confluence Docs

-Since we hadn't taken time to remove old components, I made it my mission to consolidate them into the new system.
+Since we hadn't taken time to remove old components, I also made it my mission to consolidate them into the new system.
+We went from 10-15 different versions of things like tables down to one global table that had everything baked in and worked consistently across the app.

 Outcome